 Vibrations are an integral part of every mechanically moving component or machine on board ship.
-Vibration in marine machinery is a result of periodic or random oscillations caused about an equilibrium point.
+Vibrations in marine engines are a result of periodic or random oscillations caused about an equilibrium point.

 When these same vibrations occur in machines with bigger size, operating under heavy loads (2-stroke marine propulsion engine) the intensity of vibration levels would magnify because of large mass rotation and combustible gases forces inside the machinery.